zhome1226/Hybrid_LLM-ML_Framework/README.md

-# zhome
-A Hybrid LLM-ML Framework for Identifying and Assessing Toxic Chemicals from Scientific Literature
+# A Hybrid LLM-ML Framework for Identifying and Assessing Toxic Chemicals from Scientific Literature